euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 Are used on events that track time or distance.

 ### Notation
-A notation to define the type of distribution from a sample or population can be expressed as:
+A notation to define the type of distribution from a sample or population can be expressed as (variable, type and characteristics):
 $$
+X \sim N (\mu, \sigma^2)
+$$

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODYyMDM0NTksMTE1MzQ4ODE0MSwtMT
-I4MDUzMzY0OF19
+eyJoaXN0b3J5IjpbMTQxMTkyMDEyOCwxMTUzNDg4MTQxLC0xMj
+gwNTMzNjQ4XX0=
 -->